Log canonical $3$-fold complements: Proof of the theorems

 \textbf{Step 4:} In this step, we prove that for $m$ large enough, the pair $(Y,B_{Y,m}+E)$ is $\qq$-complemented.

-By the last claim, we may assume that $-(K_Y+B_{Y,m}+E)$ is pseudo-effective.
+By the last claim, we may assume that $-(K_Y+B_{Y,m}+E)$ is pseudo-effective over $T$.
 By the $\qq$-linear equivalence~\eqref{mmp-on-negative-kx}, we find a good minimal model $Y'$ for $-(K_Y+B_{Y,m}+E)$.
-Observe that all the hypothesis of the first step are preserved.
-Hence, we may assume that $-(K_{Y'}+B_{Y',m}+E')$ is semiample over $T$ and log canonical.
-Hence, the pair $(Y',B_{Y',m}+E')$ has a $\qq$-complement.
+Observe that all the hypotheses of the first step are preserved.
+Hence, we may assume that $-(K_{Y'}+B_{Y',m}+E')$ is semi-ample over $T$ and log canonical.
+Hence, the pair $(Y',B_{Y',m}+E')$ has a $\qq$-complement over $t\in T$.
 Pulling back this $\qq$-complement to $Y$, we obtain a $\qq$-complement for $(Y,B_{Y,m}+E)$, which pushes forward to a $\qq$-complement for $(X,B_m)$, proving the lemma. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{main-theorem}] By Lemma~\ref{coefficients-perturbation}, it suffice to prove the case of finite set of coefficients.
-Indeed, if $(X,B)$ is as in the statement of the theorem, we may find $m$, only depending on $\Lambda$, so that $(X,B_m)$ is log canonical, $B\leq B_m$ and $(X,B_m)$ is $\qq$-complemented over $T$.
-In particular, by monotonicity, it suffiecs to prove a $n$-complement for $(X,B_m)$, where $n$ only depdens on $m$.
-By Theorem~\ref{main-theorem-hyper}, we may find $n$, only depending on $m$, so that
+\begin{proof}[Proof of Theorem~\ref{main-theorem}] By Lemma~\ref{coefficients-perturbation}, it suffices to prove the case of a finite set of coefficients.
+Indeed, if $(X,B)$ is as in the statement of the theorem, we may find $m$, only depending on $\Lambda$, such that $(X,B_m)$ is log canonical, $B\leq B_m$ and $(X,B_m)$ is $\qq$-complemented over $T$.
+In particular, by monotonicity, it suffices to produce an $n$-complement for $(X,B_m)$, where $n$ only depends on $m$.
+By Theorem~\ref{main-theorem-hyper}, we may find $n$, only depending on $m$, such that

 and $(X,B_m+\Gamma/n)$ is log canonical.
 Since $n$ only depends on $m$ and $m$ only depends on $\Lambda$, then $n$ only depends on $\Lambda$.
 This proves the main theorem. \end{proof}